divaprotocol/oracles/docs/Tellor.md

 ## addTip

 Function to tip a pool.
 Tips can be added in any ERC20 token until the final value has been submitted and confirmed in DIVA Protocol by successfully calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function.
 Tips can be claimed via the [`claimReward`](#claimreward) function after final value confirmation.
+Refer to [`batchAddTip`](#batchaddtip) for the batch version of the function.

 The function executes the following steps in the following order:
 * Confirm that the final value hasn't been submitted to DIVA Protocol yet, in which case `_poolIdToReporter` would resolve to the zero address.